Icinga/icinga2/doc/1-about.md

 Three types of commands used for different actions: checks, notifications and events.
 Check timeout for commands instead of a global option.
 Commands also have custom attributes allowing you to specify default values.
+There is no plugin output or performance data length restriction anymore compared to Icinga 1.x.

 * Custom Runtime Macros